-Students may apply for recognition of prior learning or be granted credit transfer provided suitable evidence is submitted.
-Support services may be available to meet needs of individual students.
+Students may apply for recognition of prior learning (RPL) or be granted credit transfer provided suitable evidence is submitted.

-Students who are assessed as competent in the above units of competency will be eligible for a SIS20513 Certificate II in Sport Coaching.
-Students who do not achieve competency in all the above units and achieve at least one unit of competency will be eligible for a Statement of Attainment towards SIS20513 Certificate II in Sport Coaching.
+Qualifications Students who are assessed as competent in the above units of competency will be eligible for a SIS30519 Certificate III in Sport Coaching.
+Students who do not achieve competency in all the above units and achieve at least one unit of competency will be eligible for a Statement of Attainment towards SIS30519 Certificate III in Sport Coaching.

 Competency-based Assessment: Students in this course work to develop the competencies, skills and knowledge described by each unit of competency.
 To be assessed as competent a student must demonstrate to a qualified assessor that they can effectively carry out tasks to industry standards.
-Students will be progressively assessed as 'competent' or 'not yet competent' in individual units of competency.
+Students will be progressively assessed as 'competent' or 'not competent' in individual units of competency.